manufacturing vs industry whats the difference 3836

 What Are The Benefits of Industry?

 Industry is the production of goods and services by businesses for sale to consumers.
 This includes Manufacture, processing, and distribution.
-Manufacturing is the process of making products from raw materials by hand or with simple machines.
+Manufacturing is making products from raw materials by hand or with simple machines.
 Industry can be divided into two types: primary and secondary.
-Primary industry is made up of products that are directly used by people, such as food, clothing, and furniture.
-Secondary industry produces goods that are not consumed by people, but are used by industries, such as chemicals and oil.

-Industry also offers economies of scale.
+The industry also offers economies of scale.
 This means that as the size of an industry increases, its costs tend to fall relative to the costs of smaller industries.
 For example, it takes several times as much labor to produce a television set at a small manufacturing plant as it does at a large manufacturing plant.
 This is because the large plant can spread the cost of labor across a larger number of products, while the small plant must pay higher wages for each product.

-Industry also offers economies of scope.
+The industry also offers economies of scope.
 This means that as the size of an industry increases, its ability to produce several types of products simultaneously tends to increase.
 For example, a large industrial manufacturer can produce both televisions and cars, while a small

-industrial manufacturer can only produce televisions.
+the industrial manufacturer can only produce televisions.

 Industry also offers economies of scale in terms of raw materials.
 For example, it takes several times as much wood to produce a television set at a small manufacturing plant as it does at a large manufacturing plant.
 This is because the large plant can spread the cost of wood across a larger number of products, while the small plant must pay higher wages for each product.